8bitpress/advanced-graphql-source-code/README.md

 ## About the Author

 Mandi Wise discovered her love for building web things 20 years ago.
-She spent the last five years sharing that passion by teaching software development to others, including how to build web and mobile applications powered by GraphQL APIs.
-You can find her on [GitHub](https://github.com/mandiwise) and [Twitter](https://twitter.com/mandiwise).
+She spent the last six years sharing that passion by teaching software development to others, including how to build web and mobile applications powered by GraphQL APIs.
+She currently works as a Solutions Architect for [Apollo Graph Inc.](https://www.apollographql.com/) You can find her on [GitHub](https://github.com/mandiwise) and [Twitter](https://twitter.com/mandiwise).

 ## Questions & Feedback